 US, Indo-Pacific allies to expand India's vaccine production

-President Joe Biden and fellow leaders of the Indo-Pacific alliance known as the Quad are set to announce a plan to expand coronavirus vaccine manufacturing capacity in India
+President Joe Biden and fellow leaders of the Indo-Pacific alliance known as the Quad are announcing a plan Friday to expand coronavirus vaccine manufacturing capacity in India

-President Joe Biden and fellow leaders of the Indo-Pacific alliance known as the Quad are set to announce a plan to expand coronavirus vaccine manufacturing capacity in India, according to administration officials.
+President Joe Biden and fellow leaders of the Indo-Pacific alliance known as the Quad are set to announce a plan to expand coronavirus vaccine manufacturing capacity in India.

-The effort was to be announced Friday at a virtual meeting of the leaders of Australia, India, Japan and the United States.
+The effort was being announced Friday at a virtual meeting of the leaders of Australia, India, Japan and the United States.
 It comes as the Biden administration is putting greater emphasis on the Indo-Pacific region in the face of growing economic competition from China.

+At the start of the meeting, Biden teased the forthcoming announcement, noting the alliance would be “launching an ambitious new joint partnership that is going to boost vaccine manufacturing ... to benefit the entire Indo Pacific" region.

 The effort by the alliance to pump up India’s vaccine manufacturing also comes as the Biden administration and leaders of other wealthy nations have faced calls from France and some global health advocacy groups to donate a small percentage of vaccine produced in the U.S. and other industrialized nations to poor countries.
 Biden has also fielded requests from allies, including Canada and Mexico, to buy vaccines made in the United States.